DJ Rekha

 DJ Rekha (born Rekha Malhotra, 1971) is a London-born musician, DJ, producer, curator, activist.
-She has been credited with pioneering Bhangra music in North America.
-Her first album, DJ Rekha Presents Basement Bhangra, released in October 2007 on Koch Records, fuses the Indian genre of bhangra music with international hip-hop and drum beats.
+They have been credited with pioneering Bhangra music in North America.
+Their first album, DJ Rekha Presents Basement Bhangra, released in October 2007 on Koch Records, fuses the Indian genre of bhangra music with international hip-hop and drum beats.

 Early life

-DJ Rekha spent the first year of her life in London, and the following three years in New Delhi, India.
-She credits this time in India as critical for exposure to Punjabi, the primary language of bhangra.
-She returned to London briefly until her family moved to Queens, New York.
-DJ Rekha spent most of her adolescence in Westbury, Long Island and currently lives in Jackson Heights, Queens.
-She graduated from Queens College with a degree in Urban Studies while simultaneously experimenting and honing her craft on the turntables.
+DJ Rekha spent the first year of their life in London, and the following three years in New Delhi, India.
+They credit this time in India as critical for exposure to Punjabi, the primary language of bhangra.
+They returned to London briefly until their family moved to Queens, New York.
+DJ Rekha spent most of their adolescence in Westbury, Long Island and currently lives in Jackson Heights, Queens.
+They graduated from Queens College with a degree in Urban Studies while simultaneously experimenting and honing their craft on the turntables.

 Music

 DJ Rekha launched a monthly event known as Basement Bhangra at SOB's on Varick Street.
 From 1997 - 2017, Basement Bhangra popularized the traditional-modern bhangra blend, making the genre a part of the NYC club scene.
 The final 20th anniversary show was held at Central Park's Summerstage on August 6, 2017.

 DJ Rekha has brought South Asian music to New York by spinning at events like P.S.
 1's Warm Up Series, Central Park's Summerstage, Prospect Park’s Celebrate Brooklyn, Brooklyn Museum's First Saturdays, and the annual flagship Loving Day celebration held in New York City.
-She arranged the music for Bridge and Tunnel, the [Tony Award] winning Off-Broadway show.
-Newsweek recognized her as one of the most influential South Asians in the US, and she has received accolades from The New York Times, CNN, The Fader, The Village Voice, and The Washington Post, among others.
+They arranged the music for Bridge and Tunnel, the [Tony Award] winning Off-Broadway show.
+Newsweek recognized them as one of the most influential South Asians in the US, and they have received accolades from The New York Times, CNN, The Fader, The Village Voice, and The Washington Post, among others.